-Determining current Functional Classification of roads in your request
+Determining current functional classification of roads in the request

-To ascertain the existing Functional Classification (FC) of the roadway for which reclassification is being requested and of the adjacent and connecting roads, see IDOT's Getting Around Illinois web site.
-Click on the "Map" tab as shown to get to the IDOT base map.
-To move to the Functional Classification map, click the "Map Type" field and select "Roadway Functional Class".
+To ascertain the existing functional classification of roadways, see IDOT's Getting Around Illinois web site.
+Click on the "Map" tab to get to the IDOT base map.

-Figure 7.
-Getting Around Illinois Map
+Getting Around Illinois Website